CalPlug/python-raven/README.md

 # python-raven

-Logging and Reportuing Ultilities for Rainforest Automation's Raven and EMU-2 Smart Meter Energy Monitors
+Logging and Reporting Utilities for Rainforest Automation's Raven and EMU-2 Smart Meter Energy Monitors

 Coding Development by: Hamed Ghafarshad and Viet Than Ly